Monday, September 20, 2021

 Samantha: Yes, I’m currently teaching transgender workshops for professionals and anyone who’s keen to learn more about what’s under the term of the transgender umbrella.

-Samantha: My partner and my family are one of the most important things in my life right now.
+Samantha: My partner and my family are some of the most important things in my life right now.

 Samantha: I would like to be able to set up a charity organization that represents deaf transgender people worldwide.

-Samantha: Never be afraid of the transition, the pain is bearable.
-You’ll never look back once you’ve transitioned, this is because you’ll become your true self.
+Samantha: Never be afraid of the transition; the pain is bearable.
+You’ll never look back once you’ve transitioned, because you’ll become your true self.

-Samantha: Absolutely, there is no limit with our potential in life.
+Samantha: Absolutely, there is no limit to our potential in life.

-Samantha: You are welcome and thank you for giving me the opportunity also.
+Samantha: You are welcome, and thank you for giving me the opportunity as well.

 All the photos: courtesy of Samantha Pearsall.